 The Oman economy has grown strongly over recent decades, with oil at the heart of this growth story.
-Real GDP has seen a high growth rate since 1980, regularly outpacing world averages.
-From 2000 to 2008, average real GDP growth was 5.5%.
+Real GDP has seen a high growth rate since 1980, regularly out-pacing world averages.
+From 2000 to 2008, average real GDP growth was amidst the global financial and economic crisis and the national economy showed steady growth in financial year 2008.
+(Annual Report.
+OBD, 2008).

+5.5%.
 On the prevailing higher oil prices, robust domestic demand, increased non-oil exports and investment climate, the preliminary estimates of the national accounts indicate a Financial Year 2008, GDP growth at current prices at about 40%.
 This could result in a nominal GDP of RO 22.4 billion.
-This is achieved amidst the global financial and economic crisis and the national economy showed steady growth in financial year 2008.
-(Annual Report - OBD, 2008).
+This is achieved